-We asked e-commerce expert Warrick Kernes to share a few tips on how to grow your e-commerce business – a few secrets from someone who’s been-there-done-that.
-Here’s what he had to say.
+For this guest post, we asked e-commerce expert Warrick Kernes to share a few tips on how to grow your e-commerce business – a few secrets from someone who’s been-there-done-that.

 1. Increase your website traffic